Skip to content

 Terminal window

-• Add the same App Group to the main app target and the widget extension target.
+• Add the same App Group to the app target and the widget extension target.

-• Set CapgoWidgetKitAppGroup in both Info.plist files to that shared App Group identifier.
+• Set CapgoWidgetKitAppGroup in both Info.plist files to the shared App Group identifier.

 <key>CapgoWidgetKitAppGroup</key>